ColmanwebHome

 Planisphere

-A nice program for making printable (via pdf) planispheres (tells you whats in the sky for any particular time & place) for pupils to cut out and use.
+Link to a nice program for making pdf planispheres (tells you whats in the sky for any particular time & place) for pupils to cut out and use.
 This is a link is to the external website from where I downloaded the program where there is also a convenient help page on how to use it.

 Space Shuttle Model